Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which of the following is NOT a valid source of Service Level Management data to use in analyzing your service level agreements?
+### Which of the following is NOT a valid source of Service Level Management data to use in analyzing your Service Level Agreements?

 - [ ] Customer feedback.
 - [x] Competitor's metrics.